paypal/AATT/README.md

  [Learn more about nemo](https://github.com/paypal/nemo)

 `nemo-accessibility` plugin uses the AATT accessibility API to evaluate HTML source.
-Therefore you must specify the API url under `nemoData` like below.
+Therefore you must specify the API url under as a plugin argument like below.

  ```json
    "nemo-accessibility":{